artsy/README/playbooks/engineer-workflow.md

 Include any details that add context to the PR, as [reviewers likely have less context than you](https://artsy.github.io/blog/2020/08/11/improve-pull-requests-by-including-valuable-context/).

+#### Assignees and Reviewers

+> TLDR; If your PR is ready to be reviewed, be sure to use the `assignee` field to assign it directly to someone; that person will then be ultimately responsible for merging and / or approving (so that you can merge).
+Folks tagged under the `reviewers` section typically provide feedback, but don’t ultimately merge.
+However, if the PR is still in progress then one generally adds `WIP` to the title/description and assigns to self.

 **_Request a review_** from at least one team member.
 This should be someone who has context around the changes that were made, experience with the system(s) being modified, and/or knowledge of the language/framework in use.
 Team members that are not explicitly assigned to a PR are encouraged to contribute as well, but reviewers have the